 Length Limitation: The Slide Deck is limited to twenty-five (25) slides; slides in excess of the 25-slide limitation will not be considered for review or award.
-The optional white paper is limited to five (5) pages.
-Pages in excess of five will not be considered for review or award.

 Layout: Number all proposal slides consecutively.
 Each slide should contain the company name, topic number, and proposal number assigned by DSIP when the Cover Sheet was created.